DigitalPublishingToolkit/TOD18-Geoblocking/md/02LobatoIntroduction.md

 -   YouTube also has significantly restricted content in Germany because of a long-running copyright dispute with music collecting societies.

--   Netflix is available in approximately 80 territories but geoblocked in the rest of the world, including China, Japan, Central and Eastern Europe, and all of Africa.
+-   The Netflix streaming catalog (as of 2016, unblocked everywhere but China) varies markedly between countries, with the availability of movies and TV content reflecting local licensing, copyright and censorship arrangements.

 -   Major streaming sites including BBC iPlayer and Hulu are available only in their country of origin (the United Kingdom and United